greenelab/meta-review/manuscript.md

 There are many existing collaborative writing platforms ranging from rich text editors, which support Microsoft Word documents or similar formats, to LaTeX-based systems for technical writing [@AylLD9F8] such as [Overleaf](https://www.overleaf.com/) and [Authorea](https://www.authorea.com/).
 These platforms ideally offer version control, multiple permission levels, or other functionality to support multi-author document editing.
-Although they work well for editing, they lack sufficient features for managing a collaborative manuscript and attributing precise credit, which are important for open writing (Table @tbl:platforms).
+Although they work well for editing text, they lack sufficient features for managing a collaborative manuscript and attributing precise credit, which are important for open writing (Table @tbl:platforms).

 | Feature | Manubot | Authorea + BibTeX | Overleaf + BibTeX | Google Docs + Paperpile | Word Online<sup>1</sup> | Markdown on GitHub |
 |---|---|---|---|---|---|---|